 Family Membership – A 50% discount for second or subsequent family members is available (married / partners / children) once all persons are residing at the same address.

-In addition, any member who wishes to take part in either open or club races is required to have either a racing or non-racing license from Cycling Ireland or the Irish Veterans Cycling Association.
+In addition, any member who wishes to take part in either open or club races is required to have a Cycling Ireland Limited or Full Competition licence.

 Dear club members,

 With regard to cycling with the club we offer three categories of spin at the weekend.
-By far the most popular is the 10am which meets in Kilmacanogue every Saturday and Sunday and will cover approx 70–100kms at average 26–29kph.
+The 10am which meets in Kilmacanogue every Saturday and Sunday and will cover approx 70–100kms at average 26–29kph.
 As you head southbound through Kilmac take the slip road at the Topaz Station and the group meets at the roundabout.
 Routes are posted on the website every Friday by the spin leader.

 We have a race training group (Jan to March/April) which leaves from the same meeting point at 9.30am Sat and Sun and will cover approx 100kms at avg 30–32kph.
 We also have a group leaving Kilmacanogue at 9.45am on Saturdays only which will cover approx. 70–90kms at an average speed 22–25kph and this group will be led by Kevin Metcalfe.
 This group may be extended to Sundays depending on demand.